ollewelin/ai-cat-door/README.md

 ```
 conda install pytorch torchvision torchaudio -c pytorch
 ```
 TODO...
-I am not finnsih with thsi new repo look at old repo how not orginized at here https://github.com/ollewelin/PyTorch-Training-Resnet50
+To be continey stay tuned.
+I am not finnsih with this new repo look at old repo how not orginized at here https://github.com/ollewelin/PyTorch-Training-Resnet50